Saint Stephen's Day: Ireland

 Wrenboys on Wren Day in Dingle, County Kerry, Ireland.

 In the Republic of Ireland, Saint Stephen's Day (Lá Fhéile Stiofáin) is one of ten official public holidays.
 Its name is sometimes shortened to "Stephen's Day" (Lá 'le Stiofáin), particularly in informal contexts.

 Saint Stephen's Day is also called Wren Day (Lá an Dreoilín) in parts of Ireland.
 Traditionally, men and boys hunted a wren and placed it on top of a staff decorated with holly, ivy and ribbons.
 This was paraded around the neighbourhood by a group of 'Wrenboys'—typically dressed in straw masks and costumes—who sang songs and played music in exchange for donations.
 Today, the wren is no longer hunted, but Wren Day has survived or been revived in a few towns, where groups of Wrenboys hold small parades and carry around a stuffed or fake wren.

+It is traditional for some towns in Ireland to hold a fox hunt on St. Stephen's Day, such as Kells in County Meath.

-A Mummer's Festival is held at this time every year in the village of New Inn, County Galway, and Dingle in County Kerry.
+A Mummer's Festival is held at this time every year in the village of New Inn, County Galway, and in Dingle in County Kerry.
 Mumming is also a big tradition in County Fermanagh.
 Saint Stephen's Day is a popular day for visiting family members and going to the theatre to see a pantomime.

 In most of Ulster in the north of Ireland, the day is usually known as Boxing Day, especially in Northern Ireland and County Donegal.